fls-bioinformatics-core/genomics/share/README.markdown

 *   `Pipeline.py`: classes for running jobs iteratively

+*   `platforms.py`: utilities and data to identify NGS sequencer platforms

 *   `SolidData.py`: classes for extracting data about SOLiD runs from directory structure, data files and naming conventions.